 - Gain greater public recognition for your work

 Ways to involve the public at this stage

 - Involve patients/the public in summarising the research findings in clear and accessible ways

-- Invite a range of people to review your lay summaries, manuscripts, reports or descriptions of PPI activities
+- Invite a range of people to review your lay summaries, manuscripts, reports or descriptions of public involvement activities

 - Co-develop your dissemination strategy with your target audience - they may suggest novel ways to share the results

 - Invite those involved throughout the project to speak at conferences, or to patients, support groups and service providers

 - Give patients or public members who had a large part in the research project an active part in sharing the work, e.g. publishing online, writing to journalists, creating leaflets for waiting rooms or community centres that explain the research

 Here are a few real-life examples for inspiration: